unitaryfund/mitiq/docs/source/guide/lre-3-options.md

 - `degree` of the extrapolating polynomial
-- `fold_multiplier` to control how a circuit is scaled
+- `fold_multiplier` to control how the circuit is scaled
 - `folding_method` to choose the unitary folding method
 - `num_chunks` to alter the sampling cost